 It can be.
 A horse’s behaviour can be unpredictable and even the most highly trained can sometimes react in an unexpected way.

 If I miss or don’t want to ride can I have a refund?

-Sadly we take pre payment or a deposit to hold a horse/pony for you to ride and if you don’t go we have lost out on that booking, for this reason we are not able to refund, you can however give your ride to another member of your family/group so they can enjoy the ride, providing there is a horse or pony to fit.
+We take pre payment to hold a horse/pony for you to ride and if you don’t go we have lost out on that booking, for this reason we are not able to refund.
+You can however give your ride to another member of your family/group so they can enjoy the ride, providing there is a horse or pony to fit.